 Cancer needs sugar to grow and spread

-No studies have conclusively demonstrated that eating sugar makes the cancer grow and spread rapidly.
+No studies have conclusively demonstrated that eating sugar makes cancer grow and spread rapidly.
 All cells in the body, whether healthy or cancerous, depend on sugar to develop and function.
 But eating sugar has not been shown to speed up the growth of cancer, just as a sugar-free diet does not slow its expansion.

-However, it should be kept in mind that consuming too many sugar calories does lead to excess weight, obesity and diabetes, all of which increase the risk of developing cancer and other health problems.
+However, it should be kept in mind that consuming too many sugar calories does lead to excess weight, obesity, and diabetes, all of which increase the risk of developing cancer and other health problems.

-Thus, the snapshot of this presentation is that to lower your chances of getting cancer eat a healthy diet, exercise regularly and have regular cancer screenings.
+Thus, the snapshot of this presentation is that to lower your chances of getting cancer to eat a healthy diet, exercise regularly and have regular cancer screenings.
 Consult your doctor immediately if you notice any unusual signs or symptoms.